This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 4. Are you chasing the dream or running away?

 Do you want to live in a camper van or motorhome for the right reasons?
-Really dig deep and ask yourself and each other whether you are running away from real life – work, family issues, money problems or whatever else is going on in your world.
+Really dig deep and ask yourself and each other whether you are running away from real life – work, family issues, money problems or whatever else is happening in your world.

 5. What’s your goal?